airthreesixty/website-air360/content/en/product/capabilities/data-collection.md

 #title
 Ensure your store’s performance
 #description
-Enrich Air360's data with other datasets such as CRM/CDP or datalayer information to go beyond behavioral analysis.
+Our Auto-tracking pixel is the lightest JS SDK  in the market.
+This will ensure you make the most out of your user's data without harming your store's performance level.
 ::
 ::

 ::four-features{icon1="layer-group" icon2="circle-question" icon3="print-magnifying-glass" icon4="cloud"}
 #title
 Data can be collected in many ways with Air360
+#description
+Enrich Air360's data with other datasets and go beyond behavioral analysis
 #title1
 Data Layer
 #desc1